jsphwllng/jsphwllng.github.io/brag.md

 *   Led multiple incident retrospectives.
 *   Collaborated with cross-functional teams to implement essential dial-in infrastructure.
 *   Fostered cross-engineering team communication through a new show-and-tell format.
+{% comment %}
-*   Volunteered at REDI School and facilitated the relationship between the organization and the company.
+{% *   Volunteered at REDI School and facilitated the relationship between the organization and the company. %}
+{% endcomment %}

 Company Building
 ----------------